attakei/sphinx-revealjs/doc/directives.rst

 Sphinx can manage multiple documents, so that |THIS| can build multiple presentation slides.

-If you want to configure one presentaion from some, use this directive into your source.
+If you want to configure one presentation from some, use this directive into your source.

 .. rst:directive:: revealjs-slide